scott-griffiths/bitstring/doc/bits.rst

 ^^
     .. method:: Bits.pp([fmt, width, bits_per_group, sep, show_offset, stream])

         Pretty print the bitstring's value according to the *fmt*.
-Either one or two formats can be specified, together with options for setting the maximum display *width*, the number of bits to display in each group, and the separator to print between groups.
+Either a single, or two comma separated formats can be specified, together with options for setting the maximum display *width*, the number of bits to display in each group, and the separator to print between groups.

             >>> s = Bits(int=-98987987293452, length=200)
             >>> s.pp()